vishalisairam/vishalisairam.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Hi!
-I’m Vishali, an economist and data scientist working at the intersection of policy, data, and applied research.
-I currently work as a Consultant at the World Bank.
-My work focuses on using large datasets, spatial models, and statistical methods to understand economic systems and patterns of growth and inequality.
-I’ve worked on projects involving labor markets, firm dynamics, and regional development, integrating survey, satellite, and administrative data into analytical and visualization tools.
+Hi, I’m Vishali — an economist and data scientist working at the intersection of policy, data, and applied research.
+I’m a Consultant at the World Bank, where I use large datasets, spatial models, and statistical methods to study growth and inequality.
+My work spans labor markets, firms, and regional development, integrating survey, satellite, and administrative data into analytical tools.

-Previously, at Microsoft Research, I worked on BlendNet, a cloud–edge platform that used AI to improve digital content delivery in low-connectivity regions, where I led the research and analytics for the pilot deployment.
+Previously, at Microsoft Research, I led research and analytics for BlendNet, a cloud–edge AI platform improving digital content delivery in low-connectivity regions.

-I hold a Master’s in Public Policy from the Hertie School, Berlin, as a DAAD Helmut Schmidt Scholar, and an Integrated Master’s in Development Studies from IIT Madras.
+I hold a Master’s in Public Policy from the Hertie School (DAAD Helmut Schmidt Scholar) and an Integrated Master’s in Development Studies from IIT Madras.

-I’m interested in economics, technology, and the broader interactions between culture and markets.
-You can reach me at vishalisairam@gmail.com
+Interests: economics, policy, technology
+Contact: vishalisairam@gmail.com